- Take 1 capsule 3 times a day

 You will not be suitable for this treatment if you are pregnant or breastfeeding.

-Does Orlistat have side effects?
+Orlistat side effects

 For full information on side effects and correct use, see the patient information leaflet.
 If any side effects concern you, contact us via your Patient Record.